NVIDIA/TensorRT/samples/sampleIOFormats/README.md

 ## Description

 This sample, sampleIOFormats, uses a Onnx model that was trained on the [MNIST dataset](https://github.com/NVIDIA/DIGITS/blob/master/docs/GettingStarted.md) and performs engine building and inference using TensorRT.
 The correctness of outputs is then compared to the golden reference.
-Specifically, it shows how to use APIs to explicitly specify input formats to `TensorFormat::kLINEAR` for Float32, and additionally `TensorFormat::kCHW2` and `TensorFormat::kHWC8` for Float16 and INT8 precision.
+Specifically, it shows how to use APIs to explicitly specify input formats to `TensorFormat::kLINEAR`, `TensorFormat::kHWC` and `TensorFormat::kCHW32` for Float32.

 ## How does this sample work?